alantech/iasql/site/blog/tutorials/django.md

     python manage.py migrate --database infra infra
     ```

-    The operations of the `my_project/app/infra/migrations/0003_initial.py` migration will apply the changes described in the hosted db to your cloud account which will take a few minutes waiting for AWS
+    The operations of the `my_project/app/infra/migrations/0003_initial.py` migration will apply the changes described in the PostgreSQL db to your cloud account which will take a few minutes waiting for AWS

     ```python title="my_project/app/infra/migrations/0003_initial.py"
     ...